 Personnel and Training

+[Need to focus on training for IALA related aspects / note training for MASS operators. – input ref from DNV training programs?]

 All personnel should receive training appropriate to the tasks they undertake.
 It is the responsibility of the Operator to ensure that this training is given, and that the personnel have an understanding of the relevant regulations and rules.
 This training should be recorded in the MASS Operators Training Record Book (see section XX).